fholger/thedarkmodvr/README.md

 The mod is in early development.
 It is currently a seated keyboard+mouse experience only, without any comfort options.
 It is recommended to experienced VR players only, and familiarity with the base game in non-VR play is going to be helpful.
 A full room-scale experience is the long-term goal, but there's a long way to go :)

+Please have a look at the [Wiki](https://github.com/fholger/thedarkmodvr/wiki) for more information and advanced settings.

 ## Installation

 You need to install v2.08 of the base game.
 Head over to [The Dark Mod website](https://www.thedarkmod.com/downloads/) and download the TDM updater for your platform.
 Create a new directory for TDM, extract the updater into that directory and run it.
 The directory must be user-writable, so it's recommended to place it somewhere in your user home.
 Do *not* use "C:\Program Files"!